Calathea lutea aka Pampano

 Pampano, Cigar Calathea

-How to care for Pampano
+How difficult is it to take care of Pampano

 Pampano is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.